benchmark-urbanism/postgis/README.md

-Postgres 9.6 with PostGIS 2.4 (Geos 3.6), with SFCGAL (1.3), pgrouting 2.4.1, raster, and SSL support.
-Older versions of PostGIS 2.4 and PostGIS 2.3 are available with the respective tags.
+Postgres 9.6 with PostGIS 2.4 (Geos 3.6), SFCGAL (1.3), pgrouting 2.4.1, raster, and SSL support.
+Prior Postgis versions are available with the 2.4 and 2.3 tags.

 Mapping the data volume path
 ----------------------------